robpneu/spt-eventautoprofilebackup/README.md

-# Welcome to EventAutoProfileBackup, formerly Lua-AutoProfileBackup
+# Welcome to the EventAutoProfileBackup SPT Mod
 No more worries to backup your profile.

 A continuation of Lua's and other modder's work.
+Formerly Lua-AutoProfileBackup.

 ## **Backup files**
 - Auto-Backup path: `user/profiles/EventAutoBackup/backups/profileUsername-profileID`